+(b) Night shift allowance

+(i) An employee will be paid 15% in addition to ordinary rates in respect of periods of ordinary duty performed between the hours of 6.00 p.m. and 6.00 a.m. to a maximum of 8 hours and a minimum of 4 hours.
+This allowance will not be paid in respect of meal breaks or for ordinary duty performed on weekends.

+(c) Offshore Surveillance Duty

-- (iv) An employee entitled to receive extra payment for weekend work may elect to be compensated by time off in lieu. - (b) Night shift allowance - (i) An employee will be paid 15% in addition to ordinary rates in respect of periods of ordinary duty performed between the hours of 6.00 p.m. and 6.00 a.m. to a maximum of 8 hours and a minimum of 4 hours.
-This allowance will not be paid in respect of meal breaks or for ordinary duty performed on weekends. - (c) Offshore surveillance duty - (i) An employee who undertakes offshore surveillance duties carried out on behalf of the Commonwealth in the Torres Strait, the Gulf of Carpentaria or such other locality or localities as may be required by the Employer from time to time shall be paid an "Offshore Surveillance Duty" allowance in respect of continuous periods spent at sea travelling or anchoring out on offshore surveillance duty as follows: - (A) For the first 2 days \$10.91 per day. - (B) For each subsequent day of 24 hours 105.60c per hour with a minimum payment of \$10.97 for any part of a day less than 10 hours. - (ii) Employees will accrue one day's leave for each completed week (7 days) that such employees are away from port.
-Where the period is more than 1 week, any further period of less than a completed week is to be calculated on a pro rata basis of 0.143 of a day's leave for each day away in excess of 7 days:
+- (i) An employee who undertakes at sea surveillance duties on vessels greater than 10 metres carried out on behalf of the Department, from time to time shall be paid an "Off Shore Surveillance" allowance in respect of continuous periods spent at sea, anchoring out whilst on offshore surveillance and or travelling on a vessel at sea away from the port of departure as follows: - For each day consisting of 24 hours, \$1.00 per hour with a minimum payment of \$10.00 for any part of a day less than 10 hours; - Provided that an officer must first complete 2 full days (48 hrs) at sea to qualify for the Off Shore Surveillance allowance. - (ii) Employees will accrue one day's leave for each completed week (7 days, consisting of 24 hour periods) that such employees are away from the vessel's port of departure.
+Where the period is greater than 1 week, any further period of less than a completed week is to be calculated on a pro rata basis of 1 hour for each day spent away in excess of 7 days (e.g. 10 day patrol = 1 day 3 hours leave):

-Provided that such leave shall be given and taken by mutual consent within 6 months of the date of completion of the period of offshore surveillance duty wherein such leave was accumulated.
+Provided that such leave shall be given and taken by mutual consent within 12 months of the date of completion of the period of offshore surveillance duty wherein such leave was accumulated.